Lite Web SDK

 This method is ideal when you need granular control over the SDK's loading process and want to handle various scenarios with precision.

-// Function to inject the SDK dynamically
+Create a function to inject the SDK dynamically:

 export const injectScript = async (): Promise<boolean> => {